filippostmech/rl-learning/README.md

 # Reinforcement Learning
 This is the main repo tracking my trip in reinforcement learning.
-The repo contains folders taht are linked below.
+The repo contains folders that are linked below.

 ## Reinforcement Learning Specialization
 by Coursera & the University of Alberta